AshwinRaikar88/AI-Research/Computer Vision/Opencv Frame capture/README.md

 # Using OpenCV Python to capture images from a webcam
-You can use Opencv python to capture a frame from the webcam and save it into the system
+You can use Opencv python to capture a frame from the webcam and save it into the system.

 ## Installation